 Inspire volunteers participate in all aspects of activity, and do so as individuals, members of work groups, families and participants in community service programs.
 They give their time, talents and energy to help support Inspire and the people it serves.

 Volunteers need to be a minimum of 14 years old.
 Volunteers need to commit to volunteering every week.
 Volunteers need to be able to walk for 30 minutes in deep sand and jog for short distances.
 They also need to be able to lift a minimum of 50 lbs.
-All volunteers start with a broom working in the barn and work their way up to being side walkers and horse leaders with dedication and hard work.

 Some of the benefits of volunteering: